-Another cyclical process is the 12 Step Program.
-The 12 Step Program is the key to the success of alcohol detox.
-It provides you with the opportunity to have a sensible recovery from alcohol addiction.
-A smart recovery is one that you can learn and grow from, and one that is not rushed.
+Smart recovery is one that you can learn and grow from, and one that is not rushed.
 What many people don’t realize is that the 12 Step Program can and should be repeated beyond addiction treatment.
 It can also be applied to any hardship you may be going through, like anxiety.
 This is why treatment programs stress the importance of understanding how it can help you.
 It helps drug addicts and alcoholics.
 It can help those with eating disorders and even gambling addictions.
 It can also help with mental illness.
-Here is how the 12 Step Program can help you with your struggles with anxiety.
+Here is how a 12 step alcohol rehab program calms anxiety.

 12 Step Programs Help Keep You Away From Substance Abuse